tonycanale/CoMiRe_BiometricsPaper/README.md

 # CoMiRe: Convex Mixture Regression for Quantitative Risk Assessment

-R functions and scripts to implement the convex mixture regression model of
+This repository contains the R functions and scripts to implement the **Convex Mixture Regression model** of

 - Canale, A., Durante, D., and Dunson, D. B., (2017), [Convex Mixture Regression for Quantitative Risk Assessment](http://arxiv.org/abs/1701.02950), __ArXiv__, 1701.02950